ijlee2/codemod-utils/docs/src/docs/tutorials/create-blueprints/02-create-static-files.md

     └── test-app-for-addon-n
 ```

-We learned in [the previous chapter](./01-create-a-project.md) that,
+We learned in [the previous chapter](./01-create-a-project) that,

-- The `blueprints` folder contains blueprint files, which we use to create files that our end-developers (users) will have.
+- The `src/blueprints` folder contains blueprint files.
+We can use blueprints to create files that our end-developers want.
-- The `blueprintsRoot` variable represents where the blueprint files will be saved on their machine.
+- `blueprintsRoot` represents where the blueprint files will be saved upon install.

-Let's look at how we can create files from `blueprints`.
+Let's look at how to create files from blueprints.

 Goals: